Time of Use

 What is Time of Use?

-Time of use programs from electricity suppliers allow you to pay a lower rate when using power during off-peak hours and a higher rate during on-peak hours.
-That's a big change from the typical structure of paying the same rate for power no matter what time of day.
-But joining a time of use program can also translate to savings on your electric bill each month.
+Some electricity suppliers offer time of use programs.
+These programs let you pay a lower rate for power during off-peak hours.
+You'll pay a higher rate during peak hours.
+Joining a time of use program can translate to savings on your electric bill each month.

 How does Time of Use work?

-You might usually run your dishwasher and washing machine in the evening—but so does everyone else.
-That increases the demand for electricity in the evening hours like 5 p.m. - 9 p.m.
-So during those peak hours, wholesale electricity prices can go up.
+You usually run your dishwasher and washing machine in the evening.
+So does everyone else.
+That increases the demand for electricity in the evening hours.
+During those peak hours, wholesale electricity prices can go up.

-With a time of use program, you'll be encouraged to do the dishes and laundry during off-peak hours instead, like at night or early morning.
+With a time of use program, you can do the dishes and laundry during off-peak hours.
+You might choose to do them at night or in the early morning.
 The power you use in those low-demand hours will cost less on a time of use plan.

-- Timeframes for on- and off-peak hours may change on weekends or during different seasons to account for changing customer needs.
+- Timeframes may change on weekends or during different seasons to account for changing customer needs.

 Which Electricity Utilities Offer Time of Use?

 Time of use is a program offered by some electricity suppliers.
 It allows you to pay a lower rate when using power during off-peak hours and a higher rate during on-peak hours.

-A time of use program could potentially help lower your electricity bill.
-These programs encourage you to do tasks that use significant electricity during off-peak hours when there is lower demand and a lower cost, like at night or early morning.
-It takes planning to shift your energy use habits to off-peak hours, but if you have the flexibility to do so, then this unique pricing structure may be worth it for your household or business.
+A time of use program could help lower your electricity bill.
+These programs encourage you to use electricity during off-peak hours.
+It takes planning to shift your energy usage to off-peak hours.
+But if you have the flexibility to do so, then this unique pricing structure may save you money.

-While it can be different for each electricity supplier, time of use off-peak hours with lower rates may be early morning (for example: 6 a.m. - 9 a.m.) and late night (for example: 9 p.m. - 6 a.m.).
-On-peak hours with higher rates may be during the day (for example: 9 a.m.- 5 p.m.) and evening (for example: 5 p.m. - 9 p.m.)
-Timeframes for on- and off-peak hours may change on weekends or during different seasons.
+Times differ by electricity supplier.
+Off-peak hours with lower rates may be early morning (for example: 6am - 9am) and late night (for example: 9pm to 6am).
+On-peak hours with higher rates may be during the day (for example: 9am to 5pm) and evening (for example: 5pm to 9pm) Timeframes for on- and off-peak hours may change on weekends or during different seasons.
 You’ll need to check with your supplier for the specific time of use times in your area.

 You may be able to reduce electricity costs if you charge your electric vehicle during the off-peak hours of your supplier’s time of use program.

-If you are enrolled in a time of use program, your electricity supplier will use data collected from your meter to differentiate your electricity use during off-peak hours from your use during on-peak hours.
-Your off-peak usage will be charged at a lower rate, while your on-peak usage will be charged at a higher rate.
+If you enroll in a time of use program, your electricity supplier will use data from your meter to differentiate your electricity usage by time frame.
+Your off-peak usage will be charged at a lower rate.
+Your on-peak usage will be charged at a higher rate.
 The off-peak and on-peak charges will be combined to calculate your total bill.
-Check with your supplier for more specific details around time of use billing.
+Check with your supplier for more details about time of use billing.

-Check your electric distribution company’s website or call their customer service phone number to determine if they have a time of use program.
+Check your distribution company’s website or call their customer service number to see if they have a time of use program.

 Through Act 129 legislation, large electric distribution companies (EDCs) must offer time of use programs.
 Additionally, suppliers may also offer these programs.
 Time of use rates, times, and eligibility criteria vary and should be confirmed with each EDC or supplier.